aszniak/rlphft/README.md

 2. **Learn Optimal Strategies**: Optimize entry/exit points and position sizing
 3. **Adapt to Market Conditions**: Dynamically adjust to changing market regimes

-The RL environment will be built on top of the data processing pipeline, using preprocessed and normalized technical indicators as input features.
+The RL environment is built on top of the data processing pipeline, using preprocessed and normalized technical indicators as input features.

 ## Authentication